-Standard Program Ac ecountability 4.4 70 ts of the program evaluation of the early learning program in planning for overall program improvem ţ Indicator Best Practices Rationale 1.4.1 Reporting The results of the Annual Program Evaluation and Accreditation Self-Appraisal are reported to the governing body of the early childhood program, i.e. Board of Directors, Parent Advisory Board, Board of Education or School Improvement Team.
+Standard Program A ccountability 1.4 The early childhood program uses the resu program in planning for overall program improven ilts of the program evaluation of the early learning nent.
+Indicator Best Practices Rationale 1.4.1 Reporting The results of the Annual Program Evaluation and Accreditation Self-Appraisal are reported to the governing body of the early childhood program, i.e. Board of Directors, Parent Advisory Board, Board of Education or School Improvement Team.
 After conducting the annual program evaluation and accreditation self-appraisal, the results and strategies for program improvement are shared with parents, staff, governing bodies, and others as appropriate.
-The program use the results of the program evaluation and self-appraisal to develop a program Required Evidence improvement plan, which includes improvement Program Improvement Plan A copy of Annual Program Evaluation Report Evidence that program evaluation and accreditation self-appraisal results were shared with staff, parents, and governing body Documentation from School Improvement Team Meetings strategies, resources, persons responsible, and a timeline for implementation and completion.
-Program Notes 1 Initial Self-Appraisal Rating Date: 12 Self-Appraisal Rating Not Met Partially Met Fully Met Final Self-Appraisal Rating Date: Not Met Partially Met Fully Met Not MetPartially MetFully Met Not MetPartially MetFully Met
+The program use the results of the program Required Evidence Program Improvement Plan A copy of Annual Program Evaluation Report Evidence that program evaluation and accreditation self-appraisal results were shared with staff, parents, and governing body Documentation from School Improvement Team Meetings evaluation and self-appraisal to develop a program improvement plan, which includes improvement strategies, resources, persons responsible, and a timeline for implementation and completion.
+Program Notes Initial Self-Appraisal Rating Date: Not Met Partially Met Fully Met Final Self-Appraisal Rating Date: Not MetPartially MetFully Met